May 15, 2023

 Dr. John Lahr

 Even though most people go to the eye doctor for a new pair of glasses or contacts, many can walk out with a better understanding of their overall health.
-The American Optometric Association reported that in 2018, doctors of optometry identified signs of diabetes in more than 301,000 people who didn’t know they had it.
+The American Optometric Association found in one study that doctors of optometry identified signs of diabetes in more than 301,000 people who didn’t know they had it.

 “We take the role of eye exams in detecting and managing diabetes very seriously,” AOA President Dr. Barbara Horn said.